-No — nearly all Google services have been blocked in mainland China since around 2010
+No — Google Search has been blocked in mainland China since 2010, and the rest of the suite followed by 2014

 Google Search, Gmail, Maps, Drive, Photos, Play, and Docs are all widely reported as blocked in mainland China.
 Bing (cn.bing.com) and Baidu are the practical search substitutes that need no setup.
 A foreign eSIM or a VPN set up before you fly can restore the full Google suite.